MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-what-if.md

 ![](media/desktop-what-if/what-if_02.png)

 > [!NOTE]
-> for decimal numbers, make sure you precede it with a zero, as in 0.50 versus just .50 in that box.
+> For decimal numbers, make sure you precede it with a zero, as in 0.50 versus just .50 in that box.
 Otherwise the number won't validate and the **OK** button will not be selectable.
 >
 >